digidotcom/xbee-micropython/samples/adc_polling/README.md

 1. Plug the XBee3 radio module into the XBee adapter and connect it to your computer's USB port.
-2. Configure AV (Analog Voltage Reference) parameter: For the XBee Cellular Modem the ADC analog reference is 2.5 V and the pin input range is 0 - 2.5 V.
-   The ADC reference voltage and input range for XBee 3 Zigbee, DigiMesh and 802.15.4 are based onthe AV. value which can be 0 = 1.25 V, 1 = 2.5 V or 2 = VDD.
+2. If using XBee 3 Zigbee, DigiMesh, or 802.15.4, ensure that the **AV** command (Analog Voltage Reference) is configured to an input range which matches your voltage source:

+     * 0 = 1.25 V
+     * 1 = 2.5 V
+     * 2 = VDD

+   If using XBee Cellular or XBee 3 Cellular, the analog reference voltage is 2.5V.
 3. Connect a voltage variable source to the pin configured as ADC (light sensor, temperature sensor, etc).
 For testing purposes we recommend using a potentiometer.
 Follow these steps to connect it: